RM1213-ARM/LAB2-Trading-Lab/network/network-design.md

 ## 🔐 Security Design

-- Network-segmentation isolates each system layer
+- Network segmentation isolates each system layer
 - Database is not accessible from the Web Network
 - Database access is further restricted in `pg_hba.conf`
-- All inter-network traffic passes through the Router VM
+- All inter-network traffic passes through the Router
 - Access between networks can be controlled via firewall rules on the router
-- Only API server and management network are permitted to communicate with SQL database
+- Only the API server and management network are permitted to communicate with PostgreSQL database

 ---